libp2p/docs/content/concepts/transports/quic.md

 IDs are authenticated in the
 [libp2p TLS handshake](https://github.com/libp2p/specs/blob/master/tls/tls.md).

-> To be clear, there is no additional security handshake and stream muxer needed as QUIC
-> provides all of this by default.
-This also means that establishing a libp2p connection
-> between two nodes using QUIC only takes a single RTT.
+{{< alert icon="💡" context="note" text="To be clear, there is no additional security handshake and stream muxer needed as QUIC provides all of this by default.
+This also means that establishing a libp2p connection between two nodes using QUIC only takes a single RTT." />}}

 Following the multiaddress format described earlier, a standard QUIC connection will look like: `/ip4/127.0.0.1/udp/65432/quic/`.